kevin-johne/react-test-posts/README.md

 To start the application run `npm install`, and then `npm start`.

 We recommend spending about 2 hours on this task.
 If there is anything you missed or would have done differently given more time, feel free to comment what you would have done, or bring it up with us in the technical interview.

+## Solution

+The solutions for the tasks are in the following files:

+To 1.
+Selecting user `UserDropdown` component in `src/modules/UserDropdown.tsx`

+- to make this work I implemented a context with a hook to access the current user and change the user
+- create a useFetch hook for better fetch handling, with abort of requests, loading and error states

+To 2.
+Expandable `PostCard` component in `src/modules/Post.tsx`

+- I could have used the `Collapse` component from `antd` but I decided to implement it myself

+to 3.
+Pixel perfect implementation of `SearchInput` component in `src/modules/SearchInput/SearchInput.tsx`

+- I used the `Input` component from `antd` and styled it with CSS

+to 4.
+Tests for `PostsPage` component in `src/pages/PostsPage.tsx`

+- I tested the PostsPage as it has the combination of search and posts, to validate that the search works.
+This required to mock UserContext, matchMedia for Antd components, and the fetch of posts.
+I could have written more tests but I decided to keep it simple.
+- I installed a new library `@testing-library/react` to simplify the tests

+Additionally, I refactored the `Page` component to `Layout` components to reduce duplicated code.
+Setting the title for each page is done via a `PageTitle` component.
+This is accessing the layout title state and setting it.